 There are Australian and state laws regarding the monitoring of communications.
 Some public safety organisations are legally required to record calls or radio transmissions.
 Other organisations can record for dispute resolution or training purposes but they must inform the other party that the conversation will be recorded.
 You can read more about recording rules by clicking the links below:

-Red Box Recorders are extremely reliable, easy to use, secure and flexible.
+Red Box voice recorders are extremely reliable, easy to use, secure and flexible.
 Red Box is a global company but you will get quality local support from CallTech.

-CallTech has been supplying Red Box Recorders to Australian businesses since 2007.
+CallTech has been supplying voice recorders to Australian businesses since 2007.
 We won’t just install a recorder then leave it for you to figure out.
-We provide training and continued support for your Red Box Recorder.
-We make an effort to inspect and update your recorder at least twice a year and respond quickly to any Red Box related questions or concerns.
+We provide training and continued support for your Red Box recorder.
+We make an effort to inspect and update your recorder at least twice a year and respond quickly to any recorder related questions or concerns.
 CallTech also has spare recorders and parts so in the unlikely event that your recorder is partially or completely broken, we can get you recording again quickly.